I Won’t Stop Speaking Up or Speaking Out

 I won’t stop speaking out until fat people are no longer body shamed for being content in the body that they exist in.
 Until disabled people don’t have to fight to be heard, to have things accessible for them, and until they’ve stopped being discriminated against.

-I will never stop speaking out.
+I will never stop speaking out, because there will always be something wrong with our society.
 And it’s a damn shame.